Brazil

 Country Risk Analysis of Brazil

-The latest Country Risk Analysis of Brazil was issued in October 2024.
+The latest Country Risk Analysis of Brazil was issued in October 2025.

 Business environment

-The federal government plays a central role in the sector through its ownership of the country’s largest banks—Banco do Brasil, Caixa Econômica Federal, and several development banks (BNDES and others).
-Overall, state-owned banks account for about 40 percent of the sector’s total assets.
-Foreign ownership is more limited, representing a small portion of assets, primarily through Banco Santander’s holdings.
+The federal government plays a central role in the sector through ownership of the country’s largest banks – Banco do Brasil, Caixa Econômica Federal and several development banks (including BNDES).
+Together, state-owned banks account for around 40 per cent of total sector assets.
+Foreign ownership is more limited, representing only a small share of assets, mainly through Banco Santander.
+Historically, state-owned banks have been able to offer subsidised credit to politically prioritised sectors, resulting in reduced competition and inefficient capital allocation.

 EKN’s policy